redraz/Ultra-4ifir/README_ENG.md

 The ultimate solution for maximum overclocking and configuration for your console!
 Based on [4IFIR](https://github.com/rashevskyv/4IFIR), all licenses from the original project.

-The basis of the pack is the Ultra Tuner, which was made due to [Ultrahand](https://github.com/ppkantorski/Ultrahand-Overlay), but moved to [Uberhand](https://i3sey.github.io/Uberhand-Overlay/about/)
+The basis of the pack is the Ultra Tuner, which was made due to [Ultrahand](https://github.com/ppkantorski/Ultrahand-Overlay).
-- Allows you to configure GPU undervolting either in packages by switching the `GPU` from Base to ST or vice versa, or precisely select the voltage for any of the frequencies.
+- Allows you to configure GPU undervolting either in packages by switching the `GPU` from Base to Stage or vice versa, or precisely select the voltage for any of the frequencies.
 - Ability to change the `CPU` voltage limit for Erista and Mariko, which will increase the CPU overclocking ceiling (or, when lowered, can fix game crashes).
+It also allows you to adjust the CPU undervolt.
-- Select frequencies and change `RAM` voltages.
+- Select frequencies, timings and change `RAM` voltages.

 ## Installation